awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    The Amazon EFS file system ID is listed as the `VolumeHandle`\.

-1. Verify that the `app1` pod is successfully writing data to the volume\.
+1. Verify that the `app1` Pod is successfully writing data to the volume\.

    ```
    kubectl exec -ti app1 -- tail /data/out1.txt